gabegodoy/gabegodoy/readMe.md

 <h4 align="left">Hey there!
 My name is Gabriel Godoy, welcome to my GitHub!</h4>

 ###
-<h4 align="left">I'm a Front-End Jr. Developer; Coding, reading, gaming and taking of whiskey are 98% of my life.
+<h4 align="left">I'm a Front-End Jr. Developer; Coding, reading, gaming and taking a sip of whiskey are 98% of my life.
 And I love it!</h4>

 ###
 <div align="left">